-Our practice is currently open and operating under level 3 restriction as per the ADA's requirements.
+Our practice is currently open operating on limited hours.
 Our team is implementing strict additional precautions to continue Australia’s success in the fight against COVID-19 and to keep our staff and the community safe.

 - The practice waiting room has had chairs removed to comply with social distancing.

 - Patient appointments have been extended, so there are fewer patients in practice at one time, avoiding unnecessary patient to patient interactions.